brevzin/cpp_proposals/2996_reflection/reflection.md

 * specifically state that `define_aggregate` cannot be used for a class currently being defined
 * `members_of($closure-type$)` returns an unspecified sequence of reflections
 * introduced a strong ordering on evaluations during constant evaluation
+* assertions of `$static_assert-declaration$`s are not plainly constant-evaluated
-* core wording improvements
+* core wording changes
-  * classify the injection of a declaration as a side effect
+  * classify the injection of a declaration as a side effect ([intro.execution]); remove the related IFNDR condition from [expr.const].
-  * rework [lex.phases]: replace "semantically follows" notion; define when a plainly constant-evaluated expression must be evaluated in terms of side effects and reachability.
-Inline "semantically sequenced" into [expr.const] conditions that make an injected declaration ill-formed.
+  * rework [lex.phases]: refactor out the "semantically follows" relation introduced in R7: define when a plainly constant-evaluated expression is evaluated in terms of side effects and reachability.
+Inline the "semantically sequenced" relation into the [expr.const] conditions that render an injected declaration ill-formed.
   * improved [expr.const] examples demonstrating injected declaration rules
+* library wording changes
+  * minor wording improvements to: `type_of`, `alignment_of`, `bit_size_of`, `data_member_spec`, `define_aggregate`, type traits
+  * fix wording bug that prevents application of `value_of` to a reflection of a local variable in a `consteval` function
+  * clarify in note for `substitute` that instantiation may be triggered if needed to deduce a placeholder type
+  * clarify which members of closure types are _members-of-representable_
+  * fix wording bug in _members-of-reachable_ related to complete-class contexts
+  * remove idempotency from `define_aggregate`
+* fleshed out revision history for R8

 Since [@P2996R7]: